mattiaswong6/Mom-and-Pops-Recipes/README.md

 ## User Stories

-- As a user, I want to be able to create a new recipe with specified ingredients and preparation time, and add it to a list of recipes.
+- As a user, I want to be able to create a new recipe with a name, specified ingredients and preparation time, and add it to a list of recipes.
 - As a user, I want to be able to view a list of the titles of the recipes in my collection.
 - As a user, I want to be able to delete a recipe from my collection.
 - As a user, I want to be able to select a recipe in my collection and view the recipe in detail.

 - As a user, I want to be able to add ingredients to a list of ingredients (ie. a virtual pantry).
 - As a user, I want to be able to view a list of the titles of ingredients in my pantry.
 - As a user, I want to be able to discard ingredients from my virtual pantry.